Lois McMaster Bujold: Biography

 Bujold is the daughter of Robert Charles McMaster and attributes her early interest in science fiction, as well as certain aspects of the Vorkosigan Saga, to his influence.
 He was editor of the Nondestructive Testing Handbook.

 Bujold writes that her experience growing up with a famous father is reflected in the same experience that her characters (Miles, Fiametta) have of growing up in the shadow of a "Great Man".
 Having observed this tendency in both genders, she wonders why it is always called "great man's son syndrome", and never "great man's daughter's syndrome."
 Her brother, an engineer like their father, helped provide technical details to support her writing of Falling Free.

 She has stated that she was always a "voracious reader".
 She started reading adult science fiction at the age of nine, picking up the habit from her father.
 She became a member of science fiction fandom, joined the Central Ohio Science Fiction Society, and co-published StarDate, a science fiction fanzine in which a story of hers appeared under the byline Lois McMaster.
 Her reading tastes later expanded and she stated she now reads "history, mysteries, romance, travel, war, poetry, etc".

 She attended Ohio State University from 1968 to 1972.
 While she was interested in writing, she didn't pursue an English major, feeling it was too concerned with literary criticism instead of literary creation.

 She married John Fredric Bujold in 1971, but they divorced in the early 1990s.
 The marriage produced two children, a daughter named Anne (born 1979) and a son named Paul (born 1981).
-Anne Bujold is currently (January 2020) Artist-In-Residence for the Metals Department at the Appalachian Center for Craft, a campus of Tennessee Tech; formerly she was a metal artist and welder in Portland, Oregon and vice president of the Northwest Blacksmith Association.
+Anne Bujold is a sculptor and metal artist who is an Assistant Professor of Sculpture at the University of Louisiana at Lafayette.
+Formerly she was a metal artist and welder in Portland, Oregon and vice president of the Northwest Blacksmith Association.
 Bujold currently lives in Minneapolis, Minnesota.